wormhole-foundation/wormhole/design/0001_generic_message_passing.md

 	// pre-signing and is not part of the signed digest.
 	Version uint8

+	// GuardianSetIndex is the index of the guardian set that signed this VAA.
+	// Signatures are verified against the public keys in the guardian set.
+	GuardianSetIndex uint32

+	// Number of signatures included in this VAA LenSignatures uint8

+	// Signatures contain a list of signatures made by the guardian set.
+	Signatures []*Signature

 	// OBSERVATION - these fields are *deterministically* set by the
 	// Guardian nodes when making an observation.
 They uniquely identify
 	// a message and are used for replay protection.